CoderDojo/htmlgamedev/penaltyshootout/003 Goalie diving and jumping/readme.md

 * Explain how you write an if condition in code?
 * What is AND used for in if conditions?
 * What is OR used for in if conditions?
+* What number represents the first number in an array?